-Being ready to answer your doctor's questions may reserve time to go over any points you want to spend more time on.
+Being ready to answer your doctor's questions might allow time to go over any points you want to spend extra time on.
 Your doctor may ask:

 - How long have you had trouble ejaculating?
 Does it happen only now and then, or is it an ongoing problem?